-Everyone must study English, mathematics, science, physical education, computer science, citizenship, languages, humanities and religious education.
+Everyone must study English, mathematics, science, physical education, computer science, CPSHE, languages, humanities and religious education.
 You will then have to make two additional choices.

 Make sure you read this booklet carefully to find out as much as you can about all of these subjects before you make a choice.
-Make sure that you ask for, and listen to advice from teachers in subject areas, Miss Girvan, Mrs Dhillon and our Connexions advisor, Mrs Bahra.
+Make sure that you ask for, and listen to advice from teachers in subject areas, Mr Parmar, Mr Cudmore and our Connexions advisor, Ms Kaur.
 The Connexions service will be able to advise you in particular about your plans for further education and your future career.

 The school will help you as much as it can so that you can start Year 9 with the best selection of courses for you.
 Just a word of warning, we will be restricted by numbers.
 We may need to ask you to take up your reserve choices.
-You should not be disappointed by this - whatever happens, we will help you make the best choices possible.
+Try not to be disappointed by this - whatever happens, we will help you make the best choices possible.